SovereignCloudStack/gx-credential-generator/README.md

 #### 2. Run gx-credential-generator

-Create Gaia-X Credential for CSP without specifying a configuration file.
+Create Gaia-X Credential for a CSP without specifying a configuration file.
 This implies the default path at `/etc/gx-credential-generator/config.yaml`, which must exist:

 ```commandline
 python3 -m generator.cli csp